owenhiggins/ML-Network-Intrusion-Detection-Model/README.md

 # ML Network Intrusion Detection Model
 Using machine learning with Netflow data, to detect anomalous events on a network.
 Thus proving the feasibility to prevent zero day attacks with Network Intrusion Dection Systems combined with machine learning.
-Using a data pipleine with AWS, Docker, Airflow, Tensorflow and more.
+Using a data pipleine with AWS S3, EC2, Docker, Airflow, Tensorflow and more.
 ## Description

 ### Objective